 The NoBorders Club socializes primarily through virtual hangouts, calls, emails, texts and social media.
-We also utilize our website to communicate through forums.
 A big piece of Rotaract is socials – but since we are virtual, we do our socials in a different way.
-Examples of past socials include watching documentaries together online, participating in book club, or gaming together on virtual platforms.
+Each week we catch-up with each other using our Facebook Group through a “weekly check-in”.
+We also do more formal socials such as watching documentaries together online, participating in book club, or gaming together on virtual platforms.
 We also encourage our members to reach out to local Rotary and Rotaract clubs in their area to build local relationships.
 Through these relationships, they have even more opportunities to volunteer and grow both personally and professionally.

 Forums & Facebook Groups

-Though having Facebook isn’t imperative to joining our club, it is definitely helpful!
-We encourage our members to communicate through our website via forums but we also have a private Facebook group for our members.
-We use the Facebook chat feature and WhatsApp to communicate quickly back and forth but all updates also go out via email.
+Having Facebook is imperative to being a member of our club.
+We have a private Facebook group for our members that is used to communicate updates and provide social interaction.
+We use the Facebook chat feature and WhatsApp to communicate quickly back and forth but all updates are shared through our Facebook Group.
 Outside of our club’s group, we also encourage our members to join other Facebook groups like these:

 Conferences and Travel